jpan8866/jpan8866/README.md

 ### Hello! 👋

 My name is John and I'm a mechanical engineering student who loves programming and data analytics.
-I am currently finishing my last semester at McGill University and absorbing everything I can on machine learning prediction models.
+I just completed my Bachelors in Mechanical Engineering with a minors in Computer Science.

 🌱 I’m currently learning:

-Fun Artificial Intelligence algorithms such as hill climbing to solve TSPs.
-Machine Learning prediction models, such as logistic regression, naive Bayes and multilayer perceptron.
+Deep learning models

 🔭 Current personal project: